cyberbotics/webots/docs/guide/the-scene-tree.md

 In case of procedural PROTO nodes, it is only available if the fields involved in the resizing or scaling are not used in template statements.

     > **Note**:
 We recommend to use the Scene Tree to write Webots world files.
 However, because the nodes and fields are stored in a human readable form, it is also possible to edit world files with a regular text editor.
 Some search and replace operations may actually be easier that way.
 Please refer to Webots [Reference Manual](../reference/webots-world-files.md) for more info on the available nodes and the world file format.

-### Ephemeral EXTERNPROTO panel
+### Ephemeral EXTERNPROTO Panel

 The **Ephemeral EXTERNPROTO** panel can be opened by clicking the similarly named button just above the scene tree.

-%figure "Ephemeral EXTERNPROTO panel"
+%figure "Ephemeral EXTERNPROTO"

 ![ephemeral_externproto.png](images/ephemeral_externproto.png)